 The Dutch mortgage loan market is highly competitive.
 Driven by the tax deductibility of mortgage loan interest payments, Dutch homeowners usually take out relatively high mortgage loans.
 This does not necessarily indicate a high risk for banks with mortgage-lending operations.
 The local Rabobanks and Obvion have a balanced mortgage loan portfolio with a weighted loan-to-value of approximately 69 per cent.
 Historically, mortgage lending in the Netherlands has been relatively low risk and all mortgage loans are collateralised.
 Mortgage loan defaults do not occur frequently, either in Rabobank Group's mortgage-lending operations or in the Netherlands generally.
 Almost all mortgages in the Netherlands have a maturity of 30 years.
 Generally, mortgages have a long-term (greater than five years) fixed interest rate, after which period the rate is reset at the current market rate.
-Customers generally only have the option to prepay a certain percentage on the principal amount on their mortgage loan without incurring a penalty fee, thus reducing the interest rate risks related to mortgage loan refinancing for Rabobank Group.
+Customers generally only have the option to prepay a certain percentage on the principal amount on their mortgage loan without incurring a penalty fee, thus reducing the interest rate risks related to mortgage loan refinancing for Rabobank Group (see the section 3.4 Overview of the Dutch Residential Mortgage Market).

-Market Shares in the Netherlands
+Market shares in The Netherlands